ponylang/pony-tutorial/expressions/object-literals.md

 end
 ```

-What we can't do is specify constructors in an object literal, because literal _is_ the constructor.
+What we can't do is specify constructors in an object literal, because the literal _is_ the constructor.
 So how do we assign to fields?
 Well, we just assign to them.
 For example:

 ```pony
 class Foo